June 20, 2024

 That’s a common question among programming and data science beginners.
-If you Google that phrase, the results can be overwhelming.
+In searches, the results can be overwhelming.

-Python certifications range from those that are free, to those that are part of a Python course, to those that cost thousands of dollars.
+Python certifications range from free, to inexpensive Python certificate courses, to bootcamps that cost thousands of dollars.

 This article answers three very important questions about Python certifications: